 While work in the areas of international development and relations continued, AFSC began to work more actively with groups that had been marginalized in U.S. society, developing programs designed to raise the voices of women and people of color.

 - Lobbying and production of resources against the death penalty, solitary confinement, and inhumane treatment in U.S. prisons

 - Anti-apartheid activism and divestment from South Africa

-- Mexico/U.S. Border work and lobbying for reform of U.S. immigration policy
+- U.S.-Mexico border work and lobbying for reform of U.S. immigration policy

-- Support to Native American rights, issues and communities.
+- Support for Native American rights, issues, and communities.